Signs Your Fatigue May Be Stress-Related

 How do I know if my fatigue is stress-related?

-If your tiredness persists even after solid sleep and is accompanied by tension, worry, or mental overload, it may be connected to stress.
+If your tiredness persists even after sleep and is accompanied by tension, mental overload, poor focus, or feeling “tired but wired,” stress may be contributing.

-Can stress affect my energy even if I don’t feel overwhelmed?
+Can stress affect my energy even if I do not feel overwhelmed?

 Yes.
-Low-level daily pressures can activate the stress response without you realising it, gradually lowering energy.
+Low-level daily pressures can activate the stress response without you fully noticing, gradually affecting energy levels.

 Does stress-related fatigue go away on its own?